Mykolas Sleževičius: Other activities and personal life

 Sleževičius was a prominent lawyer in inter-war Lithuania.
-After the coup, he worked as a lawyer for various organizations, was a member (from 1925) and the Chairman (from 1938) of the Lithuanian Council of Lawyers.
+After the coup, he worked as a lawyer for various organizations, and was a member (from 1925) and the Chairman (from 1938) of the Lithuanian Council of Lawyers.

 Sleževičius was an avid theater lover.
-Already in Odessa he established a cultural society Rūta which was one of the centers of Lithuanian cultural life in the city.
+Already, in Odessa, he had established a cultural society Rūta, which was one of the centers of Lithuanian cultural life in the city.
 After returning to Lithuania, Sleževičius took part in establishing a cultural society of the same name in Vilnius, acting as its secretary.
 The society was active between 1908 and 1918 and operated a library, organized lectures and concerts, and staged over 50 plays.
-Sleževičius directed several of the them, with his staging of Juliusz Słowacki's "Mindaugas" (1908) and Vincas Nagornockis' "Živilė" (1909) particularly well received.
+Sleževičius directed several of them, with his staging of Juliusz Słowacki's "Mindaugas" (1908) and Vincas Nagornockis' "Živilė" (1909) particularly well received.

-Sleževičius edited several newspapers (Bendrija, Lietuvos ūkininkas, Lietuvos žinios) and contributed to others (Varpas).
-He also translated a number of dramas into Lithuanian language and initiated the publishing of the Lithuanian Encyclopedia.
+Sleževičius edited several newspapers (Bendrija, Lietuvos ūkininkas, and Lietuvos žinios) and contributed to others (Varpas).
+He also translated a number of dramas into the Lithuanian language and initiated the publishing of the Lithuanian Encyclopedia.